 - Office of Graduate Studies

 - From the Director's Desk

 - Graduation Degree and Certificate Programs

 - Graduate Admission at IPFW

 - Academic Calendar

-- o Academic Calendar 2007-08
+- Academic Calendar 2009 10

-- o Academic Calendar 2008-09
+- Academic Calendar 2010 11

 Welcome to graduate studies at Indiana University-Purdue University Fort Wayne.
 You have chosen to attend the premier center for academic excellence in northeast Indiana.
 IPFW offers more academic and extracurricular opportunities than any other higher education institution in the region.
 A joint campus of two internationally recognized Big Ten schools, IPFW grants both Indiana University and Purdue University degrees.